DNA Methylation; Embryo, Mammalian; Embryonic Stem Cells; Epigenomics

 Techniques, methods & infrastructure

-We use mouse embryos and embryonic stem cells in combination with novel epigenomic editing methods to investigate the impact of epigenetic changes and transgenerational inheritance of epimutations on development and cellular potency.
+We use mouse embryos and embryonic stem cells in combination with novel epigenomic editing methods to investigate the impact of epigenetic changes and inter-/transgenerational inheritance of epimutations on development and cellular potency.